telerik/maui-docs/controls/slideview/commands.md

 This example shows how to add a command.

-First, add the SlideView definition:
+Add the SlideView definition:

 <snippet id='slideview-commands' />

-And then, the commands which in this example are bind to buttons:
+Add the commands which in this example are bind to buttons:

 <snippet id='slideview-commands-button' />

+Add the event hadler:

 <snippet id='slideview-commands-button-clicked' />